 Patients with HUS have non-immunologic hemolytic anemia; therefore, Coombs test is negative.
 Serum bilirubin and lactate dehydrogenase levels are usually elevated.

 Stool culture is also useful in the evaluation of the HUS patient because it can help identify the presence of O157:H7 E. coli or Shigella, both of which are commonly associated with HUS.

 Differentiation from classic thrombotic thrombocytopenic purpura can be made by determining the levels of ADAMTS-13.
-Patients with thrombotic thrombocytopenic purpura usually have severely diminished activity of this enzyme while patients with HUS have normal or slightly deficient activity.
+Patients with thrombotic thrombocytopenic purpura usually have severely diminished the activity of this enzyme, while patients with HUS have normal or slightly deficient activity.

 When in doubt, a renal biopsy might be performed to confirm the diagnosis.
-This is rarely needed in children but might be indicated in adults.
+This is rarely needed in children, but might be indicated in adults.
 If performed, patients with HUS have small occlusive lesions of the arterioles within the kidneys.
-In contrast to classical thrombotic thrombocytopenic purpura, patients with HUS usually have disease that is confined to the kidneys.
+In contrast to classical thrombotic thrombocytopenic purpura, patients with HUS usually have a disease that is confined to the kidneys.

 Treatment of Hemolytic-Uremic Syndrome